-Saudi king's son Mohammed bin Salman is new crown prince - BBC News
+Saudi king ousts nephew for son

 Prince Mohammed bin Nayef, 57, has been removed from his role as head of domestic security, state media say.

-He has pledged allegiance to the new crown prince, news agency SPA reports.
+He has pledged allegiance to the new crown prince, his younger cousin.

 Why is this significant?